01 of 05

 Wash the Rag Quilt

 Wash the rag quilt in a long wash cycle.
-You'll want to opt for a delicate cycle because rougher agitation doesn't seam to make the clips fray more.
+You'll want to opt for a delicate cycle because rougher agitation doesn't seem to make the clips fray more.
 Put just a touch of soap in the wash because it helps the edges fray.

 Inspect the quilt before placing it into the clothes dryer.
 If you forgot to clip the seams, you can do it now.
 Dry the quilt and clip loose threads if necessary.